centre-for-virus-research/CVR-VBG-2024/docs/Transcriptomics.md

 rownames(output2)<- output[,1]
 colnames(output2)<- samplesshortname
 ```
-After then, we calculate the Count Per Million of each gene, which is used as estimated gene expression values.
+After then, we calculate the Count Per Million (CPM) of each gene, which is used as estimated gene expression values.
 ```
 output3<-cpm(output2)
 write.csv(output3,file="cpm.csv")